Linda's Peanut Butter Easter Eggs Or Balls For All The Holidays

 Categories: Desserts, Dairy, North American, Cooking For A Crowd, Easy/Beginner Cooking, Kid Pleaser, Kids Can Do It, Make-Ahead, Baby Shower, Birthday, Christmas, Easter, Entertaining, Fall/Autumn, Father's Day, Halloween, Mother's Day, New Years, St. Patrick's day, Summer, Thanksgiving, Wedding, Winter, Freezer, Microwave, Stove Top, Vegetarian, Make it from scratch more

 "I made these for Easter several years ago with my cooking and recipes group, and they are unbelievably yummy!
 Try making them with the kids, or for your kids, grandchildren, or families Easter Baskets, or for friends and co-workers.
 They will love you forever :) You can also roll them into balls, and make Peanut Butter Balls for your Christmas trays or for Halloween and Valentines Day.
 Just decorate them up accordingly with holiday sprinkles on top.
 Please try my other recipes too...
-Linda's Coconut Cream Almond Joy Easter Eggs Or Balls For All The Holidays and Linda's Butter Cream Easter Eggs Or Balls For All The Holidays."
+Linda's Coconut Cream Almond Joy Easter Eggs Or Balls For All The Holidays and Linda's Butter Cream Easter Eggs Or Balls For All The Holidays.
+12-2020 - I made my son a huge peanut butter cup in a 9" pie plate for his birthday, using this recipe.
+He loves them and will be so surprised!"

 - Serving Size: 1 (79.9 g)